 Confocal Imaging of Organoids

-Demonstrator:
+Demonstrator: Marina Cunquero

 With a glass pipette, position the organoid in a glass-bottom Petri dish with a drop of BABB, ensuring it contacts the surface of the cover glass [1].
 Now, use an inverted confocal laser-scanning microscope with low and high magnification objectives to acquire Z-stack images for 3D cellular resolution [2].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20857168

 Talent transferring and adjusting the organoid position carefully in the dish.

+Talent positioning the dish containing the samples in the microscope stage while is modifying the imaging settings

 SCREEN: The sample is being scanned and images are being acquired.